NeoStead 2000: Design and production

-Its pump mechanism operates in a forward-back motion due to its moving-barrel mechanism, instead of the traditional moving-action.
+Its pump-action mechanism operates in a forward-and-back motion due to its moving-barrel mechanism, instead of the traditional moving-action of back-and-forward motion.
 This method of operation is quite rare.
 Safety is increased by this method, since the pumping hand cannot accidentally slide in front of the shooting barrel.

 The NS2000 has been available for civilian purchase since 2003, with the majority of sales in Europe.

 Patent drawings

 Patent drawings of the NeoStead 2000.